SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 In that case, passive voice is sometimes the clearest way to write a sentence whose focus is the action rather than the agent.

-For example the phrase “X is understood as Y” appears several times in the reference when describing the meaning of a piece of syntax.
+For example, the phrase “X is understood as Y” appears several times in the reference when describing the meaning of a piece of syntax.
 In this case, passive voice is clearer than active